 This is a personal question, as the credit card that is right for you may not be right for someone else.
 If you are looking for a new credit card, maybe think about what you need it for.
 Are you looking to make a large purchase and pay it off over a period of time?
 Or do you have existing credit card debt that is incurring high interest charges?
-Questions like these will help to guide you as to what type of credit card will best fit your needs.
+Questions like these can help to guide you towards a type of credit card that could be a good fit for your needs.

 Once you have an idea of what type of card you want, start comparing.
 Here at The Motley Fool, we have compared credit cards across many different areas and focused on the key features and benefits that are likely to matter the most when you’re choosing a new card.
-Explore our top picks of the cards in each category, taking into account the length of any interest free periods, the regular APR, cashback offers, loyalty points and much more!
+Explore our top picks in each category, taking into account the length of any interest free periods, the regular APR, cashback offers, loyalty points and much more!

-To see our top picks for credit cards, check out our best credit cards page
+To see our top picks for credit cards, check out our top-rated credit cards page

 The Motley Fool receives compensation from some advertisers who provide products and services that may be covered by our editorial team.
 It’s one way we make money.
 But know that our editorial integrity and transparency matters most and our ratings aren’t influenced by compensation.
 The statements above are The Motley Fool’s alone and have not been provided or endorsed by bank advertisers.
 John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
 The Motley Fool UK has recommended Mastercard.
 The Motley Fool UK has recommended Barclays, Hargreaves Lansdown, HSBC Holdings, Lloyds Banking Group, and Tesco.